 PALS Certification Classes

-The Pediatric Advanced Life Support is designed to be interactive, very hands on, and thorough.
+The Pediatric Advanced Life Support course is designed to be interactive, very hands on, and efficient.
 In class, students get to use equipment such as the EZ-IO, the time-saving Broselow Tape, and other practical tools.
-AHA PALS certification classes used to carry a bad rap, but classes at Prime with Prime instructors make all the difference.

 Choose from 1 of 4 options below to get your PALS certification from Prime Medical Training.

 Many students are nervous before a PALS class, but luckily, our dynamic instructors have 'cracked the code' and students are blown away by our instructors as they impart the secrets of simplifying confusing algorithms.

 We meet students at their knowledge level and moving at their pace.
 Prime leaves no healthcare provider behind and takes the fear and complexity completely out of Pediatric Advanced Life Support.